open-bracket-space-close-bracket/python-midterm/README.md

 **How and when will you escalate the conflict if your resolution attempts are unsuccessful?**

-If all resolution attempts are unsuccessful, bring in third party
+If all resolution attempts are unsuccessful, bring in third party (TA or JB)

 ## Communication Plan